ashokkumarta/dampy/README.md

 ## About the tool
-dampy is a tool to work with AEM DAM.
+DamPy is a tool to work with AEM DAM.
 For a client I recently work with, as we went live the client team had frequent requests to
 * Get a list of all the assets under a path
 * Download all assets under a path
 * Upload assets organized in the local folder structure to DAM